Vacant Lot Soil Remediation Budget Planner

 - Volunteer weeks required = total labor hours ÷ volunteer or partner hours per week.

-- Estimated excavation volume and tonnage: larger volumes and heavier soil quickly increase costs and volunteer time.
+- Estimated excavation volume and tonnage: larger lots, deeper contamination, or denser soil quickly increase hauling and disposal costs.

-- Volunteer weeks: a rough sense of whether community labor can reasonably support an excavation-focused approach.
+- Volunteer weeks: a rough way to see whether community support can keep pace with the non-hazardous parts of an excavation-focused project.

 Use the outputs to compare tradeoffs:

-Imagine a neighborhood group wants to clean up a 5,000 square foot lot for a community garden.
-They estimate contamination in the top 2 feet of soil and use the following planning assumptions:
+Imagine a neighborhood group wants to turn a 5,000-square-foot vacant lot into a community garden.
+They suspect contamination in the top 2 feet of soil and use the following planning assumptions to see whether excavation, capping, or phytoremediation is the best starting point:

 - Lot area: 5,000 sq ft